letzya/tyk-docs/tyk-docs/content/developer-support/release-notes/portal.md

 #### Upgrade instructions
 If you are on 1.12.0 or an older version, we advise you to upgrade ASAP to this release.

-While upgrading to 1.13.0, Portal will automatically migrate the new Custom IDs to most of the existing resources.
+While upgrading to 1.13.0,
+1. Portal will automatically migrate the new Custom IDs to most of the existing resources.
 For more information, please refer to the [changelog](#Changelog-v1.13.0).
+2. Users are advised to take appropriate actions in their system regarding the `Plans` API object changes as described in the [breaking changes section]({{< ref "#breaking-changes-v1.13.0" >}}).

 To upgrade the portal's theme, please follow the [upgrade instructions]({{< ref "portal/customization#upgrading-themes" >}}) for the portal's themes.

 #### Download